How much does a jewellery valuation cost?

 At Clarity Valuations, we believe in being completely open and transparent with our fees.
 Why?
-Because it is important to us that you know how much your valuation will cost from the start.
-We do not base our fees around a percentage of the item(s) value, as this would unfair to you and could potentially lead to a conflict of interest.
-And can you honestly think of any other service, where you wouldn’t even have the faintest idea of how much the job would cost until the work was completed?
-No, neither can we!
+Because you have to know how much your valuation will cost from the start.
+I do not base the fees around a percentage of the item(s) value, which would be unfair to you and could potentially lead to a conflict of interest.
+And can you honestly think of any other service, where you wouldn't have the faintest idea of how much it was going to cost until it was completed?

 This is why our fees are fixed per item, so you will know exactly how much your valuation will cost before any work is undertaken, irrespective of how much your item is worth and with absolutely no additions and no hidden surprises.
 A completely free and no-obligation quote is always given before undertaking any work.

 Irrespective of whether your valuation is for Insurance, Probate, Family Division, or any other type that we offer, our fees are the same.
 They are fixed per item, with absolutely no hidden charges.
-Each valuation is presented in a hardbound high-quality folder and contains a full description of your item(s) including stone weights, dimensions, hallmark details, gross weight, current value along with digital images.
+Each valuation is presented either in a high-quality hardbound folder or as an encrypted PDF,

 |Nominal value grouped items:

 |Singe item (Standard diamond/gem set inspection):||£60.00|

 |Printed Report Fee:||£60.00|